Harvard Prevails in Admissions Appeal, Setting Up High Court Showdown

 But Lynch wrote that Harvard could take race into account so that it can better educate students, train future leaders, produce “new knowledge stemming from diverse outlooks,” and equip “its graduates and itself to adapt to an increasingly pluralistic society.”

-Lynch additionally fou d that the statistical evidence didn’t prove Harvard considered race in a rigid way or that it amounted to a “mechanical plus factor.”
+Lynch additionally found that the statistical evidence didn’t prove Harvard considered race in a rigid way or that it amounted to a “mechanical plus factor.”
 She distinguished the Harvard case from one where the Supreme Court said the University of Michigan couldn’t base admissions on a point system and then automatically give 20 extra points to anyone who belonged to a minority.

 “Harvard rejects more than two-thirds of Hispanic applicants and slightly less than half of all African-American applicants who are among the top 10% most academically promising,” she wrote.
 While the Supreme Court case “precludes programs where race is decisive for minimally qualified candidates … Harvard’s admissions process is so competitive that race is not decisive [even] for highly qualified candidates.”